robertstettner/cfn/README.md

 ## Usage

 ### Create / Update
-Use cfn to create or update a Cloud Formation stack.
+Use cfn to create or update an AWS CloudFormation stack.
 It returns a promise.
 You can use Node.js modules or standard json or yaml for AWS CloudFormation templates.

 ```javascript